Draco87/Personal-Mood-Classification/README.md

 # 📊 Personal Mood Analysis & Prediction Project

 A data science project that transforms messy, real-world personal mood tracking data into actionable insights.
-This project analyzes daily habits like sleep, study, exercise, and hydration to discover which factors have the most significant impact on mood.
+This project analyses daily habits like sleep, study, exercise, and hydration to discover which factors have the most significant impact on mood.

 ---